Conference Presentation Descriptions 2025

 We will discuss current evidence for hind foot scrape-marking behavior in Canada lynx and also present novel detections of this behavior from the extreme southern range edge of lynx in Washington’s North Cascades.

-Brendan Stringer, Bracken Worthington & Sophie Mazowita (Cold Hollow to Canada)
+Brendan Stringer & Sophie Mazowita (Cold Hollow to Canada)

 Local Trackers Partner with Landowners to Study Habitat Connectivity and Inform Stewardship